 A Skilled Woodworker

-Grandad was extremely “handy” and, as a child, it appeared to me that he could make almost anything, particularly from wood.
-When we were growing up, he had a well-equipped workshop at the back of his house and would often make things for us.
+Grandad was extremely “handy”.
+As a child, it appeared to me that he could make almost anything, particularly from wood.
+When we were growing up, he had a well-equipped workshop at the back of his house.
+He would often make things for us.
 This ability to make all kinds of different things was clearly seen during this period.

 Making Things for the Home